Postgraduate research

 The application process should start with the prospective student scrolling through the list below to identify staff whose research interests are similar to their own.
 The prospective student should then contact these staff directly with a one page summary of their proposed research project and inquire if they would be interested in supervising the project.
 If the staff member is interested in supervising the project, the prospective student should work with the staff member to develop a 1500 word research proposal that will be the basis for their application to the programme.

 To be eligible for internal and external funding, applications for the programme should be submitted online (see how to apply) in the January before the student is due to start their programme of study in September.
-More information on funding and the process applying for funding can be found here.

 Professor Larissa Fast